elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Before we can predict mortality, we will need to normalize the expression data using a method called RPKM normalization.
 This allows the comparison of measurements between different samples and genes.
 (We will unpack what "gene expression" means in just a moment.)
-In Chapter 2 we will continue working with the same data set, implementing a more sophisticated normalization technique, and then using clustering to make some predictions about mortality.

 Before we get into the details, let's start with a code snippet to tantalize, and motivate the ideas in this chapter.